dawkey95/Bulls-and-Cows-Game/README.md

 For this assignment, there is very little which is already given to you.
 Through this assignment, you'll gain experience in designing and building a complex program from scratch.
 Before starting to code, don't forget to design your classes and methods (i.e. create UML class and sequence diagrams)!
 You should apply the concepts you have learned so far in the course.
 You should not have everything in one class, and try to promote code reuse as much as possible.
 You must have at least one use of inheritance in this assignment.

 Using either pen & paper or the diagramming tool of your choice, prepare a UML class diagram which shows all the classes and important methods of your Bulls & Cows implementation, along with the appropriate relationships showing how these classes fit together.
 You should add this class diagram (as a PNG or JPEG) in the top level of your repository (i.e. where the README is) before the end of week 7 of the semester.

-To receive full marks for this assignment, you must show your design to one of the teaching staff before the end of week 7 for feedback on your design.
-You then need to take the feedback into consideration - whether you are going to follow the suggestions or you are going with your original design.
-You must also update your repository with the initial design by the end of week 7.
-Failure to demonstrate your initial design will result in a mark of zero for this assignment.

-Note: It is OK if your implementation doesn't match your initial design 100% - things do change!
-You will document this process in the later task.
-You will include all the feedback received as part of your reflection.

 ## Task Two: The Beginning (12 marks)
 Implement the first part of the game allowing the player to guess the computer's secret code.
 The computer randomly generates the secret code at the beginning of the game, which it then lets the player guess.
 Remember that when generating the computer's secret code, each of the four digits must be different.
 Note that the player only has seven attempts to guess the secret code.
 The prompt for player input, results for each guess and the final outcome (i.e. whether the player has won the game or not) should be displayed appropriately to the console.